Alumni Journeys

 Christopher Sands

-Christopher Sands (SAIS ’94, Ph.D. ’09) is Senior Research Professor at Johns Hopkins’ Paul H. Nitze School of Advanced International Studies (SAIS) where he is the seventh director of the Center for Canadian Studies, established at the university in 1960.
-Dr. Sands has led graduate student trips to Vancouver, Calgary, Edmonton, Fort McMurray, Toronto, Ottawa, Montreal and Quebec City in Canada and last year led students on a study trip to Singapore and Kuala Lumpur to consider the potential of the Trans Pacific Partnership.
+Christopher Sands (SAIS ’94, Ph.D. ’09) is an Adjunct Lecturer, Director of the Hopkins Center for Canadian Studies, and Faculty Co-Lead for Technology and Innovation at SAIS.
+He is the seventh director of the Center for Canadian Studies, established at the university in 1960.
+Dr. Sands has led graduate student trips to Vancouver, Calgary, Edmonton, Fort McMurray, Toronto, Ottawa, Montreal and Quebec City in Canada and led students on a study trip to Singapore and Kuala Lumpur to consider the potential of the Trans Pacific Partnership.
 Originally from Detroit, he taught at American University and Western Washington University before joining the SAIS faculty in 2014.

 Ron Walters